CosmiQuantum/cosmiq-design/Palace-on-Quest-HPC/README.md

 # AWS Palace on the Quest HPC at Northwestern University

+To get access to this allocation and run AWS Palace on Quest you need to fill out [this](https://app.smartsheet.com/b/form/797775d810274db5889b5199c4260328).
+You need a Northwestern NetID in order to go this route.
+I believe there is a way to get around this for non-NU folk but I need to look into that still.

 ## Table of contents:
 - [Overview of AWS Palace on Quest](#overview-of-aws-palace-on-quest)
     - [Setup](#setup)